hsinnan75/Kart/README.md

   ```
 to download the package of Kart.

+# Compiling

+To compile kart and the index tool, please change to kart's folder and just type 'make' to compile kart and 'make index' to compile bwa_index.
+If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes

 version 2.2.5 Fix a bug in the alignment report (This bug may cause memory corruption and lead to program crash).